SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 .. note::

-   The argument to the ``objc`` attribute can also change the symbol name in the compiled binary.
+   The argument to the ``objc`` attribute can also change the runtime name for that declaration, which is used by Objective-C runtime functions like `NSClassFromString <//apple_ref/swift/fake/NSClassFromString>`_ and when specifying class names in an app's Info.plist file.
-   If you specify a name by passing an argument, that name is used as the Objective-C name and as the symbol name.
+   If you specify a name by passing an argument, that name is used as the name in Objective-C code and as the runtime name.
    If you omit the argument,
-   the Objective-C name matches the Swift name, and the symbol name follows the normal Swift compiler convention of name mangling.
+   the name used in Objective-C matches the name in Swift code, and the runtime name follows the normal Swift compiler convention of name mangling.
-   You can use the ``nm`` command line tool to verify the name of a symbol in a compiled binary.

 .. _Attributes_objcMembers: